andyzynlove/FCNN_XC_Potential/README.md

 mc.npy is the Maxwell-Cartesian spherical harmonic (MCSH) stencils.

-example.py indicates how to get the FCNN-based exchange-correlation potential through our FCNN model.
-(In this case, we use hydrogen fluoride molecule as an example, and CCSD method as initial density.)
+example.py indicates how to run KS-DFT/FCNN procedure via our FCNN model.
+(In this case, we use hydrogen fluoride molecule as an example, and B3LYP electron density as initial guess.)